rvaser/bioparser/README.md

 Application uses following software:

-1. gcc 4.8+
+1. gcc 4.8+ or clang 3.4+
+2. (optional) cmake 3.2+

 ## Usage

 If you would like to add bioparser to your project, include the bioparser.hpp file while compiling and add -std=c++11 to your compiler flag list.
+Or add it to your CMakeLists.txt file with the 'add_subdirectory' command.
 For details on how to use the parsers, please look at the examples bellow:

     // define a class for sequences in FASTA format class ExampleClass {